TranPhucVinh/C/Kernel/Linux booting process.md

 BIOS (Basic Input/Output System) is the firmware/program to perform some system integrity checks, then search, load, and executes the **bootloader program**.
 Originally, BIOS firmware was stored in a **ROM chip** on the PC motherboard.
 In later computer systems, the BIOS contents are stored on flash memory so it can be rewritten without removing the chip from the motherboard.
 In single board computer, this is also known as the **RBL** (**ROM boot loader**).

-Once the bootloader program is detected and loaded into the memory, BIOS gives the control to it.
+Once the bootloader program is detected and loaded into the memory, BIOS gives control to it.

 Most BIOS implementations are specifically designed to work with a particular computer or motherboard model, by interfacing with various devices especially system chipset.